Sustainability in the built environment: MI-3 fosters global innovation

 Teraloop is looking to revolutionize energy storage with an advanced grid-connected rotor that stores and releases surplus energy when needed.
 This diverse and large-scale solution promotes the use of renewables and is recommended as a solution for energy grid congestion and volatility.

 Enevo is a forward-thinking waste and recycling services company from Finland distinguishing itself with its use of sensors to collect waste data.
-By measuring and analyzing waste facilities, the company allows customers to track and project waste creation, with a dozen European cities even using the solution to establish waste truck route scheduling based on container fullness.
+By measuring and analyzing waste facilities, the company allows customers to track and project waste creation, with a dozen European cities even using the solution to establish waste truck route schedules based on container fullness.

 A small population of 5.2 million and relatively high taxes has meant that Norway is a bit of an underdog on the Nordic startup scene.
 Recently introduced governmental support in the form of public grants and mentoring for startups has gone some way towards addressing this.